Leo-Adventure/CS305-Computer-Network/README.md

 ## Routing Simulation
 In assignment3, we were required to implemented the routing algorithm(Dijkstra Algorithm) and the routing aggregation algorithm.
 In this assignment, I get a proficiency in Python.

+## Project: CDN System

+In the project, we were required to implemented a CDN System that can adjust the bit rate of a video according to the current bandwidth of the uses.